 Then I cap it off by looking for that special “X-factor,” or that potential catalyst the market seems to be ignoring.

 I’m finding opportunities even in this nasty bear market.

-My recent recommendation for my Green Zone Fortunes readers is up 50% this year, and I believe it’s just getting started.
+My March recommendation for my Green Zone Fortunes readers is up more than 60% this year, and I believe it’s just getting started.
 The rising share price is supported by robust sales growth, and the shares remain exceptionally cheap based on my value factor.
 To find out more, click here.